nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 2. Next Month in `Calender`:

-        PRESS CTRL - Windows OS
+        PRESS CTRL + RIGHT ARROW KEY - Windows OS or
-        or
-        PRESS CONTROL - Mac OS
+        PRESS CONTROL + RIGHT ARROW KEY - Mac OS

 3. Previous Month in `Calendar`:

-        PRESS ALT - Windows OS
+        PRESS CTRL + LEFT ARROW KEY - Windows OS or
-        or
-        PRESS OPTION - Mac OS
+        PRESS CONTROL + LEFT ARROW KEY - Mac OS

-Note that apart from `ALT / OPTION` and `CTRL / CONTROL`, there are `Calendar` navigation commands `next` and `prev` (elaborated below) in the event that your computer or laptop keyboard layout does not allow you to access `ALT / OPTION` or `CTRL / CONTROL` easily. (or if you just prefer to type more)
+Note that apart from `CTRL / CONTROL` + `RIGHT / LEFT ARROW KEY` , there are `Calendar` navigation commands `next` and `prev` (elaborated below) in the event:
+- that your computer or laptop keyboard layout does not allow you to access `CTRL / CONTROL` + `ARROW KEY` easily.
+- that you like to type more.

 # Features